Custom web design is when a website is created using customised functionalities and design.

 Landscape format is when the image is wider than it is tall.
 Portrait is when the image is taller than it is wide.

-Ask a professional photograph to take both landscape and portrait.
+Ask a professional photographer to take both landscape and portrait.
 That way your web designer can position different versions within the site.

 A hero image is a large banner image that spans the width of the site.
 Portrait photos likely can’t be used as a banner image, so keep that in mind.

 How much does a custom website design cost?

-It is really difficult to answer how much a website design should cost, as it depends on design, pages, payment facility and functionality.
+It is really difficult to answer how much a website design should cost, as it depends on the design, pages, payment facility and functionality.
 And there are a lot of web designers each with different standards.

 Website designers can offer ‘off-the-shelf’ solutions or cheaper website design for start-ups.

 However, if you really want the website to work invest in an experienced web designer who will do the job properly.
 I often see businesses spend more money having a website fixed, moved or improved.

 For a custom website design a business will be looking at a starting price of around £1000.